lauxley/jquery.safeguard.js/README.md

 * max_age
     **default** : 1 day (60*60*24 seconds)
-    The number of seconds a key (and thus a form) will stay in db before being purged.
+    The number of seconds a key (and thus a form) will stay in the local storage before being purged.

 Example snippet
 ---------------